leeatapigee/mml/README.md

 **Commands**

 - **copy src tgt**
+- **copy code:(new Date()).toString() tgt**
+  - Currently accepts code in the src term only, indicated by the leading "code:".
+This will break if the code contains the contents of the other two terms, e.g. _copy code:makeacopy() header.x_ will break, because very stupid parser.
 - **delete tgt**
 - **comments** are initiated by a # at any point in a line